Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Observer-based state feedback design

 The performances obtained using Proposition \ref{Proposition:Prajna7} are in terms of $Q_d$ (energy matrix) and $R_d$ (dissipation matrix).
 As it is mentioned in \cite{Prajna2002}, the LMI \eqref{Ineq:LMI} can be slightly modified in order to keep the energy matrix in a desired interval and to have sufficient but not excessive damping.
-This is formalized in the following proposition.
+This is formalized in the following corollary. \begin{corollary} Under the same statements of Proposition \ref{Proposition:Prajna7}, if the following LMIs: